-Pros: Can be repaid, so if you plan to work in the UK now, and then eventually open an office in the States in a year or so, you can send money back without worrying about the paperwork too much.
+Can be repaid, so if you plan to work in your home country now, and then eventually open an office in the United States in a year or so, you can send money back without worrying about the paperwork too much.

 The parent company sends the cash and records it as an investment.
 The subsidiary records the cash as capital (equity).
 Consider this an internal fundraise — the sub can then issue shares in itself in return (although it’s already 100% owned by the parent, so no changes in that).
 A simple board resolution and a notification to your local company register and you’re done.

-Cons: Not reversible, so if you need the cash back in the parent co in the near future, you would then have to consider another mechanism like dividends or a loan.
+Not reversible, so if you need the cash back in the parent company in the near future, you would then have to consider a separate mechanism to move funds back like dividends or a loan.

 The two options above are for when the parent company is simply an investment-taking shell.
 Where you move funds between two companies that perform services for each other, then you need a services agreement and you need to work out the correct transfer pricing.
 Just recharging costs can leave you with a tax headache, so you essentially need a mark-up.
 This also includes cases where one of your companies is used for invoicing (as your customer or supplier might want to deal only with a US company).
 This is a wholly separate and complex area that I’ll cover in a different post.

 If you are heading towards your year-end, and have made these types of transfers without any documents don’t worry.
 Speak to your accountant and they will be able to help you out.
 If you are going down the capital route it’s a simple form you can even complete yourself.
 Then, get back to building something people want!